-Save Gmail Attachments in Google Drive
+How to Send Gmail Attachments to Google Drive

-Here’s how the program works.
-The Google sheet will monitor your Gmail mailbox in the background (every two minutes) and as soon as it finds any message that has a label GoogleDrive, it will automatically save all the attachments in that message to the Gmail folder on your actual Google Drive.
+The Google sheet will monitor your Gmail inbox in the background (every five minutes) and as soon as it finds messages with the label GoogleDrive, it will automatically save all the attachments includes in those message to the GmailAttachments folder on your Google Drive.

 If you are getting errors like “Service invoked too many times,” you can increase the trigger duration.
 Open the same sheet in Google Docs, go to Tools – > Script Editor and then choose Resources – > Current Script Triggers.
 Change the value of Minutes timer from “Every 5 minutes” to say “Every 15 minutes”.